Overview of Data Resources at Harvard

 Data searching often requires considerable digging, and sometimes the assistance of a librarian with data expertise can save you time (and frustration).
 Data questions should be sent to this address: firstname.lastname@example.org.
 Librarians check the email account throughout the workday.

-The library also provides a set of data research guides, covering economics, education, FDI, Health, IGOs, Public Opinion, Trade, and the US Census.
+The library also provides a set of data research guides, covering economics, education, foreign direct investment, health and health care, inter-governmental organizations, public opinion, trade, and the U.S. Census.

 Quick Links for Finding Data